braph-software/BRAPH-2/tutorials/developers/dev_subject/readme.md

 > gui.get('CLOSE')  ⑭
 > ````
 >
-> ① checks that GUI is constructing well.
+> ① This test checks that the GUI is constructing well.
 >
 > ② assigns a low test execution probability.
 >